Emily-Tsui/Spanish-Vocabulary-Studying-Aid/README.md

 Submitted by: **Emily Yau Yee Tsui**

-This web app: **This web application allows users to study Spanish vocabulary separated into three categories: verbs, nouns, and pronouns.
+**This web application allows users to study Spanish vocabulary separated into three categories: verbs, nouns, and pronouns.
 This studying aid uses a flashcard method where users can flip the cards, skip to next card or previous card, and type in an answer to check if they got the word correct or not.**

 Time spent: **6** hours spent in total